pahammad/SpeedPerception/Phase-1/Phase1-README.md

 <b>csv4.csv</b> (2772 rows, 2 columns)) <br>
 This file is a simple tracking on the score of each participant for our honeypot mechanism.
 Each session contained 5 honeypot pairs, and a session is considered valid if the user makes no more than 1 mistake out of the 5 honeypot pairs.

+<b>Analysis Scripts</b>:
+There are two notebook scripts we provide here, one contains some helper functions and the other is the main analysis.
+You may copy the code to write your own .py file or you can use Jupyter Notebook to run our code.
+You can follow the instruction here to download, install and run Jupyter Notebook. http://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/what_is_jupyter.html